• Skip to primary navigation

 Once it’s al dente, drain in a colander, and rinse with cool water.

-Mayo dressing in bowl with spoon.
+Creamy vegan mayo dressing being mixed in bowl with spoon.

 In a bowl, combine the following dressing ingredients: